NotM32/m32.io/README.md

 # m32.io
-This is my personal website
+This is my personal website.
+See it [here](https://m32.io)

 ## Usage
 The site may be built with `nix build`

+The `result/` folder will contain the static output.

+## Deployment
+Deployment happens with a GitHub actions workflow that builds and uploads the deployment to CloudFlare pages.

+Why CloudFlare pages?
+It's free and seemed easy enough to setup.

 ## Development
 The local development server is started with `nix run` in this repo's root.
 This starts 3 processes: